rehierl/node-tree-outliner/4-extensions/0-0-extensions.md

 * `<h1> := <div roles="role_h1">`

 **CLARIFICATION**
-With regards to the outline algorithm, only two main roles are relevant:
+With regards to the outline algorithm, only the following roles are relevant:
 (1) inactive nodes and (2) active nodes.
 In addition to that, the set of active nodes consists of the (3) sectioning nodes and (4) end-marker nodes (aka. close modifiers).
-To be more accurate, active nodes are sectioning nodes and/or end-marker nodes.
+To be more clear, active nodes are sectioning nodes and/or end-marker nodes.

 Note that a "parent container" role does not exist.
 That is, because tagging a node with a role will always associate a node with that role.
 But, whether a node is a parent container or not, does not depend on the association of roles:
-(1) Even if a node would be associated with that role, such a node can not be a parent container if it does not have a type-2 sectioning node as one of its child nodes.
-(2) Even if a node is not associated with that role, such a node will act as a parent container if it does have such child nodes.
+(1) Even if a node would be associated with that role, such a node is not a parent container if it does not have a type-2 sectioning node as one of its child nodes.
+(2) Even if a node is not associated with that role, a node will be a parent container if it does have such child nodes.

 **CLARIFICATION**
-An implementation executes operations based on the roles of a node.
+An implementation must execute operations based on the roles of a node.

-As such, an implementation must have the ability to detect the roles of a node either by the node's definition, or by some commonly agreed-upon notation (e.g. via the node's attributes).
+As such, an implementation must have the ability to detect the roles of a node either by the node's definition, or by some commonly agreed-upon notation that is used to tag nodes with roles (e.g. via the node's attributes).

 <!-- ======================================================================= -->
 ## derived statements